The Okanagan Xeriscape Association

 OXA Spring Plant Sale

-Keep updated by friending OXA on Facebook or Instagram to receive our social media information, and check back here for more details closer to the event.
+Keep updated by friending OXA on Facebook or Instagram to receive our social media information, and check back here for a list of plants on offer.

 Dig with Sig will return in the Spring